vinkami/honkai-star-rail-simulator-cpp/README.md

 - Source: https://github.com/friedmud/variadic_table
 - Usage: To print the table of characters and enemies in a nice format

+## Credits
+- Ascii art: some of the art was modified from ascii.co.uk
+- Table: Table function from github.com/friedmud/variadic_table
 ## Link to demonstration video
 **TO BE ADDED**